Silverfeelin/Starbound-StoredOutfits/README.md

+## This repository is no longer maintained.
+The [Wardrobe](https://github.com/Silverfeelin/Starbound-Wardrobe) includes saving and loading outfits, on top of various other features.

+---

 # Starbound Stored Outfits
 A multiplayer friendly mod that adds custom items which can be used to store and quickly equip outfits.